 Straighten Your Teeth

-Straight teeth are the biggest red flag when it comes to your age.
+Straight teeth are the giant red flag when it comes to your age.
 For those who have had braces, once removed, your teeth will return to their original places.
-In older orthodontic practices, orthodontists would remove braces without any sort of long-term plan put in place.
+In older orthodontic practices, orthodontists would remove braces without any long-term plan put in place.
 Newer dentistry follows up orthodontic work with retainers, either permanent or worn at night.